 Martin has successfully argued appeals to the U.S. Fifth Circuit Court of Appeals on the Class Action Fairness Act (CAFA).
 And at the trial court level, Martin led the successful effort to defeat class certification of thousands of individuals claiming exposure to naturally occurring radioactive material (NORM), and then he argued the appeal, winning affirmance.
 Pollard v.
 Alpha Tech., 31 So.
 3d 576 (La.
 App.
 4 Cir.
 2010).

-One of Martin’s passions is his pro bono work.
-He is past director of both national and Louisiana Appleseed, a non-profit organization that attacks injustice at its root cause—what The American Lawyer called “pro bono’s new frontier.”
+Martin has a strong interest in pro bono representation.
+He is past director of both national and Louisiana Appleseed, a nonprofit organization that attacks injustice at its root cause—what The American Lawyer called “pro bono’s new frontier.”
 Martin received national Appleseed’s Evelyn Singer Award and was named to “Leadership in Law” by New Orleans CityBusiness for spearheading the reestablishment of Louisiana Appleseed after Hurricane Katrina.
-In 2016, Martin received Louisiana Appleseed’s Good Apple Award and the Louisiana State Bar Association’s Catherine D. Kimball Award for a project culminating in the Louisiana Supreme Court’s adoption of a rule that allows lawyers to earn CLE credit for pro bono representation.
-Most recently, Martin worked with the U.S. Fifth Circuit Court of Appeals to develop a project to provide pro bono representation on immigration appeals.
+In 2016, Martin received both Louisiana Appleseed’s Good Apple Award and the Louisiana State Bar Association’s Catherine D. Kimball Award for a project culminating in the Louisiana Supreme Court’s adoption of a rule that allows lawyers to earn CLE credit for pro bono representation.